nishantguvvada/rust-book/README.md

 Mutability can be very useful:

 - variables are immutable by default, you can make them mutable by adding `mut` in front of the variable name.

+## Constants

+- constants are values that are bound to a name and not allowed to change

+Difference between constants and immutable variables:

+1. constants are ALWAYS immutable (aren't allowed to use `mut` with constants)
+2. declared using the `const` keyword instead of `let`, must always annotate the type
+3. constants may be set only to a constant expression, not the result of a value that could only be computed at runtime

+Example: const THREE_HOURS_IN_SECONDS: u32 = 60 _ 60 _ 3

+Rust's naming convention for constants: use all uppercase with underscores between words

+Constants are valid for the entire time a program runs within the scope in which they were declared Constants are useful in naming hardcoded values used throughout the program